jlcarr/LeetCode/README.md

 - **Memory**: 18.8 MB
 - **Solution**: Run through flipping answers as needed until k runs out, then reverse the first time used to try to keep the longest consecutive streak.
 Used a queue to keep track of last index, but a 2 pointer approach to the sliding window is more efficient.

+### Problem 2038
+- **Name**: Remove Colored Pieces if Both Neighbors are the Same Color
+- **Runtime**: 125 ms
+- **Memory**: 17.4 MB
+- **Solution**: We can only remove letters that are in groups of 3 or more, so essentially we remove letters until we have pairs beside eachother or singles.
+Because of this we'll never join groups.
+So we just count the number of removable letters for each player and see if A has enough to outlast B.

 ### Problem 2130
 - **Name**: Maximum Twin Sum of a Linked List
 - **Runtime**: 972 ms